AnanyaKumar/lambda-plus-plus/_posts/2015-05-13-final-writeup.md

 The nodes resume executing code outside of the Sequence library identically (the execution paths converge).

-Advantages: The huge advantage of the above 'symmetric' architecture is that it allows for arbitrary lambda functions.
-Most other architectures would require communicating lambda functions across nodes.
+Advantages: The above 'symmetric' architecture allows for arbitrary lambda functions.
+Most other architectures require communicating lambda functions across nodes.
 Since C++ is a compiled language, it's almost impossible to send arbitrary lambda functions from one node to another.
-One possible 'hack' is to bitwise copy the lambda function, but the resulting code would not be portable (since the way the lambda function is stored is implementation defined).
+One possible 'hack' is to
+bitwise copy the lambda function, but the resulting code would not be portable (since the way the lambda function is stored is implementation defined).